-Peter Root is truly a visionary artist – he sees science fiction cities and fantasy planets where most of us see staple stacks and scrap metal.
+Peter Root is truly a visionary artist creating marvelous miniature model cities.
+He sees science fiction metropolises and fantasy planets where most of us see staple stacks and scrap metal.
 He even manages to integrate his surroundings in strange and unique ways, such as the drainage hole and rust spot of his bathtub (shown as a distant city center lit up far behind the staple skyscraper above).

 Like a talented tilt-shift photographer, this artist also captures his subjects up close to convey a sense of depth and size – one would almost believe this staple city could be a real skyline somewhere.

 Using other scrap metal pieces, Root has also crafted far more complex mechanical cities with jutting spires, raised walkways and gathering spaces for the invisible public in the center of it all.

 Though he has a tendency to use metal most of the time, not all of his sculptures come from metallic scraps – the sculpture pictured above, for instance, is composed of molded, sculpted and carved bars of soap.